-The Proactive Care Coordination Lead (PCC-Lead) is responsible for leading and managing all PCCAs.
+The Proactive Care Coordination Lead (PCC-Lead) leads and manages all PCCAs.
 The PCC-Lead will ensure that PCCAs follow established, standardized processes, complete their work efficiently, meet weekly targets, and demonstrate great attention to detail.

-Primary Care Managers (PCMs) will always oversee all clinic and staff activities and are important partners in any QI work.
+Primary Care Managers (PCMs) oversee all clinic and staff activities and are important partners in any QI work.
 They support PCN-level initiatives and coordinate ESPCN multidisciplinary (MDT) and QI team members to optimize a clinic's journey to become a better medical home.

-The Quality Improvement (QI) Manager is responsible for leading and managing the IFs, EMR-Cs, and PCC-Lead and overseeing the overall ESPCN QI Program, which encompasses the PCCA program.
+The Quality Improvement (QI) Manager leads and manages the IFs, EMR-Cs, and PCC-Lead and oversees the overall ESPCN QI Program, which encompasses the PCCA program.